systems / flagship / support-lanes

 Master OS

-A local-first operating model
+A local-first control plane

 • reduces drift and context loss